 Renée Favand-See is active in the Portland area as a mezzo-soprano focused on performing contemporary and 20th century works.
-On the Crazy Jane and Cascadia Composers Series, she has premiered new works by Bonnie Miksch, Lisa Marsh, Jan Mittelstaedt, Jeff Winslow, Elizabeth Blachly-Dyson and Dennis Floyd, as well as songs of her own.
-She regularly appears with Cappella Romana and Resonance Ensemble.
-She also records often with Oregon Catholic Press.
+In recent months on the Cascadia Composers Series, she premiered new works by Bonnie Miksch, Jeff Winslow, Elizabeth Blachly-Dyson and Dennis Floyd, as well as a couple songs of her own.
+This past year, she has enjoyed singing with Resonance Ensemble and recording with Oregon Catholic Press.
+This coming year, she looks forward to repeat engagements with those groups, a second performance of Bonnie’s Miksch’s new song cycle, debuting with Cappella Romana this winter, and a solo recital in the spring.

 Other appearances in recent years include Community Music Center’s Chamber Series, Lewis & Clark College Composers Forums, Outer Voices NYC, New Music New Haven, Walden School’s Faculty Artist Showcase, and Collegium Musicum.
 Renée has served as soloist at Christ Church in New York City, Battell Chapel Choir in New Haven and Christ Church in Westport.
 She has performed with numerous vocal chamber ensembles including the Empire Chorus Ensemble, Yale Camerata and Chamber Choir, Eastman Chorale and Collegium Musicum, Baltimore Opera Chorus, and Walden School Faculty Singers.